-Should you develop any side effects from using the sound generator, such as dizziness, nausea, headaches, perceived decrease in auditory function or increase in tinnitus perception, you should discontinue use of sound generator and seek medical evaluation.
+Should you develop any side effects from using the sound generator, such as dizziness, nausea, headaches, a perceived decrease in auditory function or an increase in tinnitus perception, you should discontinue using the sound generator and seek medical evaluation.

-Children and physically or mentally challenged users will require training by a doctor, audiologist, hearing care professional or the guardian for the insertion and removal of the hearing aid containing the TSG module.
+Children and physically or mentally challenged users will require training by a doctor, audiologist, hearing care professional or guardian in the insertion and removal of the hearing aid containing the TSG module.